roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 10. What is the use of the border-radius property in CSS and how we used this property?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>10.
+What is the use of the border-radius property in CSS and how we used this property?</summary>
   <p>

 The border-radius CSS property is used to round the corners of an element's outer border edge.
 It provides a way to give elements a rounded appearance.